 Over the course of the four-year program, some of the strongest and most cherished college friendships are forged between our students.
 Teamwork in class and on service projects, shared meals, committee responsibilities, community-building events, and serving as teaching assistants, all reinforce lasting relationships with fellow students destined for leadership roles in college and throughout their lives.

 What Leadership students share is a deep commitment to making the world a better place.
-I feel honored to work with them.

 Apply to the Leadership Program